erizocosmico/tangram/README.md

 **elm(g)o** is a compiler to bring the Elm language to more places other than the frontend.
 For that, it compiles to the Go language, which enables a interop with it and the usage of its ecosystem.

+**Current status:** deep in the resolving phase, I have found a lot of details to take care of, so a very big PR will come soon with all these changes.
+After that, the whole project will be moved to an organization and renamed to tangram.

 **NOTE:** For now, this is just a toy project and highly experimental.

 ### Goals